 The Hopi Code does not require notice or a hearing for the tribal court to issue a temporary order.
 However, the petitioner must show proof of recent violence or demonstrate that she is likely to suffer harm if the respondent is given notice before the issuance of a temporary protection order.
-A wide range of relief can be granted.
+The form does not specifically contain the VAWA full faith and credit language, however, a wide range of relief can be granted.
 The temporary order is followed by a hearing for the permanent protection order, where the respondent will be given notice to defend himself.
 If the tribal court denies the temporary order, a hearing for the permanent order is scheduled within fifteen days.
 An official from the prosecutor's office, law enforcement, or legal representation can obtain a temporary order by phone, radio, or fax.
 This is unusual and takes into account the geographic distances that might prevent women from obtaining temporary orders.
-The form for the temporary custody of children until the full hearing.
+The form for the temporary protection order is provided as an example.
+A petitioner can receive temporary custody of children until the full hearing.
 It also warns the respondent of violations to the order and notifies the respondent to appear at the scheduled hearing.